On Golden Pond

 Public boat launch at Holderness town ramp.
 Additional access at Squam Lakes Association sites.
 25 hp motor limit on Little Squam.

-NH F&G stocks landlocked salmon and lake trout annually.
+NH Fish and Game stocks landlocked salmon and rainbow trout annually.
+Lake trout and bass are wild and self-sustaining.
 Smelt populations are critical forage.

 NH Fish & Game Regulations